It’s Fat Tuesday, Mardi Gras, the last day of Carnival. Tomorrow is Ash Wednesday. In 47 days, it will be Easter Sunday. Is anyone else confused?

 - Gently lay the braided dough on a nonstick cookie sheet and again allow it to rise until it doubles in size, about 30 minutes.
 If desired, place a clean coffee can or wide glass in the center of the circle to help the dough keep its shape.

 - Once the dough has doubled in size, place the cookie sheet in the oven and bake at 375 degrees F until golden brown, about 30 minutes.
+If you placed a can or a glass in the center of the cake, be sure to remove it before baking.

 - Remove the cake from the oven and allow to cool on a wire rack for 30 minutes.